benitodarder/c-workshop/README.md

    + intArray creates and fill an integer array with the number of items stated in the command line
    + charArray creates and fill a char array/string the the first n-letters stated in the command line
    + structArray creates and fill a struct, position and argument, array with the command line arguments
 * freeMem...
 Get free memory...
-Currently only in GCC and linux
+Currently only tested in GCC